xonika9/xonika9/README.md

 <h1>
-    <strong>Aleksei Beltiukov | Product Leader (AI &amp; Fintech) | Moscow</strong>
+    <strong>Aleksei Beltiukov | Product Leader (AI &amp; Developer Tools)</strong>
 </h1>
 <p>
-    <strong>Telegram:</strong> <a target="_blank" rel="noopener noreferrer" href="https://t.me/xonika9">@xonika9</a> | <strong>LinkedIn:</strong> <a target="_blank" rel="noopener noreferrer" href="https://linkedin.com/in/aleksei-beltiukov ">Aleksei Beltiukov</a> | <strong>GitHub:</strong> <a target="_blank" rel="noopener noreferrer" href="https://github.com/xonika9">xonika9</a>
+    <strong>Telegram:</strong> <a target="_blank" rel="noopener noreferrer" href="https://t.me/xonika9">@xonika9</a> | <strong>LinkedIn:</strong> <a target="_blank" rel="noopener noreferrer" href="https://linkedin.com/in/aleksei-beltiukov">Aleksei Beltiukov</a> | <strong>GitHub:</strong> <a target="_blank" rel="noopener noreferrer" href="https://github.com/xonika9">xonika9</a>
 </p>
 <hr>
 <p>
-    The best digital products are born at the intersection of three worlds: a deep understanding of business goals, engineering empathy, and genuine curiosity about user problems.
-My entire career is a conscious journey through these three directions.
+    The best digital products are born at the intersection of three worlds: deep understanding of business goals, engineering empathy, and genuine curiosity about user problems.
+My entire career has been a deliberate journey across these three dimensions.
 </p>
 <p>
-    As a product leader, I don't just manage a backlog – I create an environment where technological solutions directly impact business metrics.
-My task is to transform strategy into working code and ensure that every developer understands the exact value they are creating for the client and the company right now.
+    As a product leader, I don't just manage a backlog — I create an environment where technology decisions directly impact business metrics.
+Today I build AI-powered tools for developers, and my path through frontend engineering and fintech gives me a rare combination: I understand both the people who write code and the people for whom that code creates value.
 </p>
 <p>
-    My passion for technology is not limited to work.
-I am convinced that to truly understand the capabilities of AI, one must "touch" it with their own hands.
-That's why I maintain my "digital garden" on Hetzner, where I experiment with LLMs and self-hosted services for routine automation.
-This practical experience helps me distinguish real technological trends from hype and find non-trivial solutions for products.
-I share my findings in the Telegram channel <a target="_blank" rel="noopener noreferrer" href="https://t.me/+-EFTWfVwM1M5YTMy">«Controlled Hallucinations»</a>.
+    My passion for technology extends beyond work.
+I believe the only way to truly understand AI capabilities is to get hands-on.
+That's why I maintain my own "digital garden" on Hetzner, where I experiment with LLMs and self-hosted services for workflow automation.
+This hands-on experience helps me separate real technology trends from hype and find non-obvious solutions for products.
+I share my findings on my Telegram channel <a target="_blank" rel="noopener noreferrer" href="https://t.me/+-EFTWfVwM1M5YTMy">"Controlled Hallucinations"</a>.
 </p>
 <p>
-    In my free time, I am a street photographer, shooting with a Canon D60 35mm f/1.8, trying to capture that "magic moment" in random scenes and faces.
-I love to travel, discovering new cities and landscapes; it's the best way to clear my cache and fill myself with new impressions.
+    In my free time, I'm a street photographer shooting on a Canon 60D with a 35mm f/1.8 lens, trying to capture that elusive "magic of the moment" in random scenes and faces.
+I love traveling and discovering new cities and landscapes — it's the best way to clear the cache and recharge with fresh impressions.
 </p>
 <hr>
 <h3>
-    Key Skills and Technologies
+    Core Skills &amp; Technologies
 </h3>
 <h4>
     <strong>Product Management &amp; Strategy</strong>